w7sst/MorseRunner/README.md

 # Morse Runner Community Edition
 > Click [here](https://github.com/w7sst/MorseRunner/releases/latest) to install the latest release.

+### Notice - 100-person limit on groups.io has been resolved
+We have recently removed the 100-person limit from the [MRCE user's group](https://groups.io/g/MorseRunnerCE) on groups.io.
+If you were unable to subscribe in the past, please visit our user group page and try again.
+Please click [here](https://groups.io/g/MorseRunnerCE/sponsor) to help cover the MRCE User Group hosting fees; any donation would be appreciated.

 ## Welcome
 For many years, hams have been using Morse Runner as an effective practice tool for improving their CW copying and pileup handling skills.
 All along, users